IRFrench/SteamNews/README.md

 - `removed` is a list of removed games, games you don't want news for.
 - `added` is a list of extra games you wanted added, like any games you don't own
 - `played_only` will only collect news for played games.
 Added games will work even if not played
+- `steam_only` only read articles from the steam community announcements

 ### Start time